SimonDarksideJ/SimonDarksideJ.github.io.backup/Articles/Grabbing-Screenshots-in-ARFoundation.md

 ## Conclusion

-This was a fun ride that took me quite a few more hours that I would have expected as I had not taken in to account I was using Unity..
+This was a fun ride that took me quite a few more hours than I would have expected as I had not taken into account I was using Unity..
 Things are not always as simple as they initially appear and there are almost always a few bumps in the road.
 Being used to Unity, I should know better but it seems I am eternally bound to repeating past mistakes when trying to do something new.

 ![Joey from friends suddenly being surprised by something he did not expect](https://th.bing.com/th/id/R.e68da6e3069cb1986b8ac76a08bdd78a?rik=XnRxesFRxlQO9Q&riu=http%3a%2f%2fartisantalent.com%2fwp-content%2fuploads%2f2016%2f02%2fgiphy-3.gif&ehk=jPk%2bY9z%2fzn%2f%2bc2wmJr0RY1lcuYCuQ4YMHkELhs5ejh4%3d&risl=&pid=ImgRaw&r=0)